Maia-Everett/lintian.eu/_posts/2024-01-07-warcraft-retrospective-9.md

   First of all, how is Alterac still standing?
 The Alliance destroyed its capital in Tides of Darkness, and it's reasonable to assume that it would be either annexed by neighboring kingdoms, or receive a new leader more loyal to the Alliance than Lord Perenolde was.
 The presence of the armies of Lordaeron and Stromgarde implies Alterac is under some kind of military occupation, but the narration here is too vague to make definite conclusions.

   Second of all, why did the Alteraci steal the Book of Medivh from New Stormwind?
-Apparently they themselves didn't use it in any way, and all is would do is further aggravate the Alliance if they found out.
+Apparently they themselves didn't use it in any way, and all it would do is further aggravate the Alliance if they found out.

   Third of all, why would Lordaeron and Stromgarde punish Alterac for giving away the Book of Medivh to the orcs if they don't even know it's there?
 There's no indication that anyone but you learned it's in Alterac to begin with, and you only discovered it by accident.
 And if the Alliance learned the book was in Alterac, wouldn't it punish those responsible for *stealing it from Stormwind in the first place?*